-Back in the city, there’s no shortage of Boston fall attractions to fill your itinerary.
-Take a tour of Fenway Park, home of the Boston Red Sox, during playoff season, see what happens behind the scenes at Sam Adam’s Brewery (and take home some of their infamous Octoberfest craft beers), or discover Boston’s Freedom Trail during the city’s best season for walking tours.
+Spend some time in Boston Proper and take a tour of Fenway Park, home of the Boston Red Sox, during playoff season, see what happens behind the scenes at Sam Adam’s Brewery (and take home some of their infamous Octoberfest craft beers), or take a leisurely and informative stroll along Boston’s Freedom Trail.

-Without a doubt, autumn is the best time to visit San Francisco.
-The fog of the summer has rolled on through (along with the crowds), but the days are warm, sunny, and clear.
-It’s the perfect time of year for outdoor recreation, walking tours, and, of course, to experience the delicious fall harvest (wine tour, anyone?).
+Autumn is the best time to visit San Francisco.
+The fog of the summer has rolled on through (along with the crowds) and the days are warm, sunny, and clear.
+It’s the perfect time of year for outdoor recreation, walking tours, and, to experience the delicious fall harvest (wine tour, anyone?).

-San Francisco fall attractions are many and varied.
-Take a your of the city on one of the famed San Francisco trolley cars, and enjoy the many sights, which include Pier 41, Fisherman’s Wharf, Chinatown, Little Italy, and the Golden Gate Bridge (just to name a few).
-While we’re on the topic, take advantage of autumn’s decrease in tourists to explore the Golden Gate Bridge up close.
-Cycle across the Golden Gate Bridge with a San Francisco bike rental, or enjoy the view from the water on the Golden Gate Bay Cruise.
+Take a tour of the city on one of the famed San Francisco trolley cars, and enjoy the many sights, which include Pier 41, Fisherman’s Wharf, Chinatown, Little Italy, and the Golden Gate Bridge (just to name a few).

-Discover the paradise that awaits in Napa Valley and Sonoma with a Wine Country Tour just as the grape harvest begins in September and October.
-Winery tours and complimentary tastings are part of the experience, and the idyllic wine country scenery will have you wondering why you’d ever leave!
+Fall is one of the best times to visit Napa Valley and Sonoma with a Wine Country Tour just as the grape harvest begins in September and October.
+Winery tours and complimentary tastings are part of the experience, and the idyllic wine country scenery is the perfect way experience San Francisco’s beautiful fall weather.

-Like New England, Chicago’s foliage is a sight to be seen—from neighborhood to neighborhood, the fall leaves seem to transform with the backdrop, so wherever you go it’s like you’re seeing something completely new!
+Like New England, Chicago’s foliage is a sight to be seen.
 For some of the best scenery, head to the Chicago Botanical Garden or take a stroll around Millennium Park.

 Fall in Chicago is respite between the sweltering hot summers and brutally cold winters, which means it’s also the best time be outdoors.
-It’s your last chance for the season to enjoy the Architectural River Cruise along the Chicago River or a Skyline Lake Tour with stunning views of the skyline.
+It’s your last chance for the season to enjoy the Architecture River Cruise along the Chicago River or a Skyline Lake Tour with stunning views of the skyline peppered with fall foliage.
 And before Navy Pier shuts down its seasonal attractions, take a ride on the Ferris wheel or an old fashioned swing ride at the Navy Pier Amusement Park.